France-ioi/taskgrader/README.md

 The `generators` are generating the testing environment.
 They are executed, optionally with various parameters, to generate files, which can be:

-* test files: inputs for the solution, and if necessary, expected results
+* test files: inputs for the solution, and if necessary, expected output results
 * libraries, for the compilation and execution of solutions

 Some of these files can be passed directly in the evaluation JSON, without the need of a generator.